 Let’s see it together.

 Some people start a love story with a clear picture in their mind.
 They know what they are looking for and that this is the right partner for them.
-Some are in for caring and affections, other because sex is great, still others for the desire to raise a family.
+Some are in for caring and affection, other because sex is great, still others for the desire to raise a family.

-The story goes on and they realise something is missing.
+The story goes on and they realize something is missing.
 The one who chose their partner upon a great intellectual connection can discover that sexual compatibility is more important than they thought or vice-versa.

 In other words, they didn’t know what they wanted.

 If people can be so confused about something so crucial as love, imagine how they are when purchasing something!

 Listening to the voice of the customer is important but it means nothing if we didn’t know how to listen.
 People can be deceiving and mysterious even to themselves.

 Value for the customers is a complex multi-faceted phenomenon.
 Some of the things we value can be rational, perfectly understood and lead us since the beginning of the transaction.
 Others can emerge only later or stay unconscious during the whole process.